codice/saml-conformance/README.md

 OPTIONS
        -i | --idpMetadata path
             The path to the IdP metadata.
 If it is not given, the default IdP metadata is /conf/idp-metadata.xml.

+       -d | --debug
+           Sets the log level to debug.

        -p | --plugins path
             The path to the custom, server-specific plugin implementations.
 If it is not given,